-SSC CHSL 2017 is conducted by the Staff Selection Commission (SSC) every year to select eligible candidates for various posts such as DEO, Postal Assistant, LDC and Sorting Assistant.
+SSC CHSL 2018 will be conducted by the Staff Selection Commission (SSC) every year to select eligible candidates for various posts such as DEO, Postal Assistant, LDC and Sorting Assistant.
 Every year, a large number of eligible candidates give this examination with a sole dream to join Central Government body and avail all the perks imparted to them by the Government of India.

 SSC CHSL Admit Card 2017-18 has been finally released by SSC.
 The admit card for SSC CHSL 2017-18 Tier I exam will be released separately for different regions.
 Candidates can download their SSC CHSL Tier-I 2018 Admit Card by clicking on the link mentioned below.

-The online application for SSC CHSL started from 18th November 2017.
-The online application for SSC CHSL 2017 got extended till 27th December 2017.
-Application fee for SSC CHSL 2017 is Rs.
+The online application for SSC CHSL will start from 19th January 2019.
+The online application for SSC CHSL 2018 will end on 18th february 2019.
+Application fee for SSC CHSL 2017-18 is Rs.
 100/- Candidates belonging to SC/ST/OBC/PWD category are exempted from paying the application fees.
 Female candidates as well as Ex-Servicemen are also exempted from paying the application fees.

 |Cut-Off Marks||Candidate Available|

 The recruitment to various posts in the Government Organization is done through SSC CHSL in three different phases.
 While Tier-I exam is conducted through online mode, Tier-II and Tier-III exam of SSC CHSL are conducted through offline mode.

 There are three levels in SSC CHSL exam that have to be cleared by the candidates in order to get selected for various posts in the Government Offices.
 SSC CHSL Tier I is Objective Multiple Choice Question, Tier II is Descriptive Paper in English/Hindi and Tier III is Computer Proficiency Test